sumantripuraneni/secrets-sync-agent/README.md

 | VAULT_SECRETS_RETRIEVAL_INFO_CONFIGMAP_NAME | - | Name of a configmap with secrets retrieval information..
 This requires API access to read configmap|

-###### Variable Definition Precendence
+##### Variable Definition Precendence

 The above mechanisms for providing configuration values can be used together in any combination.
 If the same configuration is assigned multiple values, agent uses the configuration with highest precedence

-Agent loads configuration in the following order, with later sources taking precedence over earlier ones
+Agent loads configuration in the following order, with later sources taking precedence over earlier ones<br>
 * Default configuration (DEFAULT_CONNECTION_INFO_FILE and DEFAULT_SECRETS_RETRIEVAL_INFO_FILE)
 * User explictly provided configuration (VAULT_CONNECTION_INFO_CONFIG_FILE and VAULT_SECRETS_RETRIEVAL_INFO_CONFIG_FILE)
 * ConfigMap (VAULT_CONNECTION_INFO_CONFIGMAP_NAME and VAULT_SECRETS_RETRIEVAL_INFO_CONFIGMAP_NAME)